lilsatya/gotraining/journal.md

 - Decided to make a journal everytime I work on this project.

 I'll admit I haven't really grasp on how golang works, most of the codes I still took reference from others' people work.

+## 08-10-2020

+- Finally able to fully CRUD with database, got problem first because I forgot to set .env as "db" for db host, it is needed for docker-compose.

+- Create utils library for response error and response with json.

+- Still confused about best practice.
+From what I learned, there are so many ways to solve single issue in golang.

+- Use gorm .First() instead of .Find() when looking for a single object, otherwise zero result will not return error.

+- Always return correct http status code.
+[Reference](https://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml)

+- Added DeletedAt, CreatedAt, UpdatedAt.
+Should have been from the start, if only I read the documentation thoroughly.

+Decent progress I think, next time I will finish CRUD for supplier entity and trying gorm transaction for product entity.